-Real exports have stopped decreasing (Charts 6[1] and 7).
-Real exports increased in the first quarter for the first time in three quarters, after having continued to decline in the fourth quarter on a quarter-on-quarter basis, following a large decrease in the third quarter.
-On a monthly basis, after having registered a month-on-month rise in January aided partly by increased exports prior to the Lunar New Year holidays, they fell back in February, but they went up again in March.
-Looking at exports in the first quarter on a quarter-on-quarter basis by region (Chart 7[1]), those to the United States turned positive for the first time in three quarters; they appear to have resumed their moderate uptrend with the economy having firmed up.
-Exports to Others also turned upward, mainly in motor vehicles and their related goods as well as capital goods and parts, and the influence of recent foreign exchange rates may have begun to appear.
-Exports to East Asia have recently started to show signs of picking up, notably for those to China and NIEs, despite persisting sluggishness; it is difficult, however, to read the underlying trend with exports rising sharply prior to the Lunar New Year holidays and then falling back later on.
-Meanwhile, exports to the EU have continued to trend downward.
-By goods (Chart 7[2]), exports of motor vehicles and their related goods dropped in March alone, but they are expected to resume a moderate uptrend assisted by the pick-up in those to China, which saw a significant drop, amid steady exports to the United States and Exports of intermediate goods have been moving upward, chiefly in Others. chemicals bound for East Asia.
-Exports of capital goods and parts have recently shown signs of bottoming out, after having plunged in the second half of last year.
-Meanwhile, exports of IT-related goods (including visual and audio apparatus) have been somewhat weak, affected by the sluggishness in digital cameras and the downshift in demand of parts for new smartphone products.
+Real exports have started picking up (Charts 6[1] and 7).
+Real exports increased in the first quarter for the first time in three quarters and kept doing so in April relative to the first quarter, after having continued to decline in the fourth quarter last year on a quarter-on-quarter basis, following a large decrease in the third quarter.
+On a monthly basis, after having registered a month-on-month rise in January aided partly by increased exports prior to the Lunar New Year holidays, they fell back in February, but went up again in both March and April.
+Looking at movements in exports by region (Chart 7[1]), exports to the United States have exhibited relatively high growth, particularly in motor vehicles and their related goods, and together with the U.S. economy having firmed up, they have resumed their uptrend, assisted partly by the effects of recent foreign exchange rates.
+Exports to Others have fallen recently, due to the fluctuations in ships; setting this factor aside, they seem to have turned upward, mainly in motor vehicles and their related goods as well as in capital goods and parts (excluding ships).
+Although it is difficult to read the underlying trend as exports to East Asia tend to show large fluctuations, they have recently started to show signs of picking up, notably to China and NIEs, notwithstanding persistent sluggishness.
+Meanwhile, exports to the EU have continued to trend downward on average, despite having risen in April.
+By goods (Chart 7[2]), exports of motor vehicles and their related goods-due in part to the effects of developments in foreign exchange rates-have resumed an uptrend, assisted by the pick-up in those to China-which had seen a significant drop-amid steady exports to the United States and Others.
+Exports of intermediate goods have been moving upward, chiefly in iron and steel and in chemicals bound for East Asia.
+Exports of capital goods and parts recently seem to have started to bottom out, disregarding the fluctuations in ships, after having plunged in the second half of last year.
+Meanwhile, exports of IT-related goods (including visual and audio apparatus) appear to be heading for bottom as a whole, with the effects of the downshift in demand for parts for new smartphone products gradually easing, although digital cameras have been somewhat sluggish.